xtrm-en/xtrm.me/posts/push-swap.md

 Not so fast my friend.

-We currently have implemented the stack instructions properly (I hope), and we could start the algorithm right now... but. but. hear me out:
+We currently have implemented the stack instructions properly (I hope), and we could start the algorithm right now... but. *but*. hear me out:

-This project also has a bonus part, which is to recreate the `checker` binary, basically another program that, taking the same arguments as `push_swap`, as well as
+This project also has a bonus part, which is to recreate the `checker` binary: basically another program that, taking the same arguments as `push_swap`, as well as
 **your** `push_swap` output, will check if your outputted instructions are valid and do indeed sort the list.

 I'm not gonna go over the bonus in this post but, if you're not running low on time, I **hightly recommend** that you do it.